5 Signs Your Child Needs a Paediatric Speech Pathologist (Australia Edition)

 Play-Based Assessment

-Through games, books and toys, they observe your child’s speech sounds, vocabulary, sentence structure and understanding.
+Through games, books and toys, they observe your childs speech sounds, vocabulary, sentence structure and understanding.

 -